 Writing application logs

+stderr.
 Write your application logs using

 stdout for output

 viewed in the Logs Viewer.
 Note that this does not provide log levels that you

 can use for filtering in the Logs Viewer; however, the Logs Viewer does provide

 For Node.js apps, you can optionally use the Bunyan or Winston plugins, or use the Stackdriver Logging Cloud Client Library for Node.js directly.
 For more information, see Setting Up Stackdriver Logging for Node.js.